 Only gel method

 The first kind of whitening treatment in dental clinics is the gel method.
 Few dentists are still performing this method because of the inaccuracy in results.
 The only difference between this method and the other newer versions is that dentists do not use heating lights or laser lights to heat or activate the whitening gel.
 A popular brand known for gel-only whitening treatment in dental clinics is the Opalescence Boost whitening system.
-It is known to give visible results because it contains 40percent Hydrogen Peroxide and it does not need an activation light.
+It is known to give visible results because it contains 40 % hydrogen peroxide and it does not need an activation light.
 There are many brands for professional whitening in the market but not all give the same results.
 Their prices also differ according to their popularity and effects.
 Therefore, it is better to share your requirements with the dentist so that they offer you options according to your budget and dental issues.
 Research on office bleaching shows that the higher the concentration of Hydrogen peroxide, the better the whitening results.
 This means whitening systems such as Opalescence show promising results.

-The most common among the types of teeth whitening in-office these days is laser or LED light exposure.
+The most common type of teeth whitening in-office these days is laser or LED light exposure.
 It gives fast results and is a fairly short procedure.
 This treatment is increasingly popular because it uses the latest technology, making it possible for dental bleach to absorb and act faster.
 A comparative study between laser-assisted whitening and power bleaching concludes laser whitening is a more effective method.
 There are various types of laser teeth whitening available these days.
 The most common type of laser teeth whitening these days is ZOOM whitening and almost every clinic offers it nowadays.
 Other laser whitening technologies include BriteSmile, KoR deep whitening, etc. All the systems use different bleaching formulas and their prices also differ.
 For more information, get in touch with our representatives to pick a method of your choice and budget preference.

 Home whitening Trays